tebe-nigrelli/MMN-Group-Project/README.md

   </p>
 </div>

-Feature selection for drifting gratings is visualized in Figure 7b in the Appendix.
-The confusion matrices for Random Forest, SVM, and Logistic Regression models for drifting gratings are presented in Figures 8b and 10 in the Appendix.
+Feature selection for drifting gratings is visualized in the Appendix.
+The confusion matrices for Random Forest, SVM, and Logistic Regression models for drifting gratings are presented in the Appendix.

 <div align="center">
   <img src="report_images/drifting_SVM_LogR_confusion_matrix.png" width="100%">